chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 To build only the client: `make build-client`

 ### Linter
-We use `prettier` to lint the code.
+We use `eslint` to lint the code and `prettier` as our code formatter.

 ### Test
 In `client/` directory run `npm run unit-test`